 - Stop using the product now.
 If you have been using a product with mercury in it, your body will naturally get rid of the mercury over time.

 - Do not throw the product in the trash or dispose of it in the toilet or sink.
 If it has mercury in it, it can harm others if it gets into the environment.

 - Take the product to a household hazardous waste site.
 You can find the nearest site in the phone book or on the website of the Minnesota Pollution Control Agency (search for household hazardous waste).

 - If you have concerns about your skin, see a dermatologist.

 - Screening for inorganic mercury is completed through urine collection, ideally collected with use of a preservative.

-- In the general population, normal urine mercury levels should be <5 micrograms/liter.
+- In the general population, normal urine mercury levels should be less than 5 micrograms/liter.
 Anything higher indicates likely exposure to inorganic mercury.
-At levels >25 mcg/L, symptoms may be present though are unlikely, and a toxicologist or environmental specialist should be consulted.
-At levels >100 mcg/L, acute health effects are possible, and a toxicologist should be consulted as soon as possible through Minnesota Poison Control.
+At levels greater than 25 mcg/L, symptoms may be present though are unlikely, and a toxicologist or environmental specialist should be consulted.
+At levels greater than 100 mcg/L, acute health effects are possible, and a toxicologist should be consulted as soon as possible through Minnesota Poison Control.